dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 extensions are available to applications in the *dylan* library’s *dylan* module.

-All the other language extensions are described in :doc:`extensions`.
+All the other language extensions are described in :doc:`../common-dylan/index`.

 Function Definition
 -------------------